-Founded in 1985, English Theater Platypus, is one of the most outstanding and productive independent theater groups in Berlin.
-Since 1992, our concept has been to present plays in English to young German audiences.
-We are constantly refining our trend setting concept.
+Anja and Peter Scollin founded Platypus Theater in 1985 in Berlin and are the administrative and artistic directors.
+Platypus Theater is one of the most outstanding and productive independent theater groups in Berlin.
+Since 1992, the concept has been to present plays in English to young German audiences.
 Platypus is THE English language-theater for children’s and youth-theater in Berlin.
-Having no theater of our own, we co-operate with numerous Berlin theaters but most of our performances are in the BKA Theater in Kreuzberg.
-Approximately 100 performances take place in Berlin annually.
-On top of this, we also go on tour with our productions both in other parts of Germany and in other countries.
-More than 20,000 young people see our shows each year.
+Having no theater of its own, Platypus co-operates with numerous Berlin theaters but most of the performances are in the BKA Theater in Kreuzberg.
+Approximately 110 performances take place in Berlin annually.
+On top of this, Platypus tours its productions throughout Germany.
+More than 24,000 young people see our shows each year.

 How is it possible to produce plays in English for an audience which has only been learning English for a couple of years?